weyoss/redis-smq/docs/api/classes/ProducibleMessage.md

 ▸ **setRetryDelay**(`delay`): [`ProducibleMessage`](ProducibleMessage.md)

+Sets the retry delay for failed messages.

-Set how long the system should wait before attempting to retry the processing of a failed message.
+This function allows you to specify how long the system should wait before attempting to retry the processing of a failed message.

 This feature is crucial in ensuring that message processing is robust,